-- 26. Any person acting on this consent or any contractors carrying out works on public roads or Council controlled lands shall take out Public Liability Insurance with a minimum cover of twenty (20) million dollars in relation to the occupation of, and approved works within those lands.
-The Policy is to note, and provide protection for Inner West Council, as an interested party and a copy of the Policy must be submitted to Council prior to commencement of the works.
-The Policy must be valid for the entire period that the works are being undertaken on public property. - 27.
-Prior to the commencement of works, the Principal Certifying Authority shall be notified in writing of the name and contractor licence number of the owner/builder intending to carry out the approved works. - 28.
-At least forty-eight (48) hours prior to the commencement of works, a notice of commencement form (available on Council's web page) and details of the appointed Principal Certifying Authority shall be submitted to Council. - 29.
+- 24. Any person or contractor undertaking works on public property must take out Public Risk Insurance with a minimum cover of ten (20) million dollars in relation to the occupation of, and approved works within public property.
+The Policy is to note, and provide protection for Leichhardt Council, as an interested party and a copy of the Policy must be submitted to Council prior to commencement of the works.
+The Policy must be valid for the entire period that the works are being undertaken on public property. - 25.
+Prior to the commencement of works, the Principal Certifying Authority shall be notified in writing of the name and contractor licence number of the owner/builder intending to carry out the approved works. - 26.
+At least forty-eight (48) hours prior to the commencement of works, a notice of commencement form (available on Council's web page) and details of the appointed Principal Certifying Authority shall be submitted to Council. - 27.
 Prior to the commencement of works, a sign must be erected in a prominent position on the site (for members of the public to view) on which the proposal is being carried out.
-The sign must state: - a) Unauthorised entry to the work site is prohibited.
+The sign must state: - a) Unauthorised entry to the work site is prohibited. - b) The name of the principal contractor (or person in charge of the site) and a telephone number at which that person may be contacted at any time for business purposes and outside working hours.

-- b) The name of the principal contractor (or person in charge of the site) and a telephone number at which that person may be contacted at any time for business purposes and outside working hours. - c) The name, address and telephone number of the Principal Certifying Authority for the work.
+The name, address and telephone number of the Principal Certifying Authority for the work.